Learning outcomes review

-The GDC’s learning outcomes for dental team registration are contained in the document Preparing for practice, first published in 2011 and revised in 2015.
+We are undertaking a review of the GDC’s learning outcomes for dental team registration.
+These outcomes are detailed in Preparing for Practice which was first published in 2011 and revised in 2015.

-The learning outcomes reflect the knowledge, skills, attitudes and behaviours a registrant must have to practise safely, effectively and professionally.
+The learning outcomes in Preparing for Practice reflect the knowledge, skills, attitudes and behaviours a dentist or DCP must have to practise safely, effectively and professionally and to be eligible to join the GDC registers.
 All dental education and training should produce an individual who can demonstrate that they have met the required learning outcomes and are safe and fit to practice independently.

-Under the new process, we will review the overall learning outcomes framework every three to four years, to ensure it remains fit for purpose.
+We will review the learning outcomes framework every three to four years, to ensure it remains fit for purpose.
 Within that cycle, we may also make changes to specific learning outcomes, to address significant public safety concerns or where it will not require structural changes to programmes.

-Our guidance document, The learning outcomes review process, provides further information about the new process.
+Our guidance document, Learning Outcomes Review Process provides further information about the new process.

 You can email us at [email protected] with your feedback and to ask for updates to the review process.